NASA begs spectators for astronaut launch: Please stay home!

 It will be the first launch of astronauts from NASA’s Kennedy Space Center in nine years — ever since the last space shuttle flight in 2011.
 It also will be the first attempt by a private company to fly astronauts to orbit.

-For space space shuttle launches, hundreds of thousands of spectators would descend on Kennedy Space Center and nearby beaches, said NASA Administrator Jim Bridenstine.
+For space space shuttle launches, hundreds of thousands of people would descend on Kennedy Space Center and nearby beaches, said NASA Administrator Jim Bridenstine.

 “The challenge that we’re up against right now is we want to keep everybody safe,” he said.
 “And so we’re asking people not to travel to the Kennedy Space Center, and I will tell you that makes me sad to even say it.
 Boy, I wish we could make this into something really spectacular.”